aimee-mcneil-melville/ToDo-Full-Stack/README.md

   2. Run `yarn knex seed:run` to add the new data to the database.

-## Display task ID
+## Display tasks and IDs

 We want to be able to update and delete our tasks.
 But before we do that we need to be able to identify them.

-Add some code so that when we log out a task it gives the id number too.
-For example:
+This part has been completed for you as a demonstration.
+Take a look at the `commands.js` file.
+This provides output that looks like this:

 ```sh
 $ ./todo list